-The analyzer will directly measure key elements in the ore to determine the quality of the magnetite on the belt to the processing plant.
+The analyzer will directly measure key elements in the ore to determine the guality of the magnetite on the belt to the processing plant.
 This information will provide feedback to the mining operation and feed forward information for the processing plant.

-without disturbing the production on the belt.
+A new rail extraction system can extract the CNA3 box from under the belt, even while the belt is running and is fully loaded.
+This allows maintenance or adjustments to be performed at any time without disturbing the production on the belt.
 Finally, with no direct belt contact, the CNA3 has no wear parts and minimal maintenance, making it an easy-to-use and very powerful instrument for online analysis.